-Don’t want to be held accountable for giving bad advice?
-Don’t become a lawyer.
-Don’t want to be held accountable for mismanaging someone else’s money?
-Don’t become an accountant.
-Don’t want to be held responsible for prescribing the wrong medication?
-Don’t become a doctor.
-The point is that when you do indeed decide to engage in non-normal activities (like being a stock broker, a massage therapist, a lawyer, etc.), society holds you to a higher standard than the reasonable person standard.
-This is true of all businesses, but it’s especially true of businesses that you can only engage in based on licensure.
+Don't want to be held accountable for giving bad legal advice?
+Don't become a lawyer.
+Don't want to be held accountable for mismanaging someone else's money?
+Don't become an accountant.
+Don't want to be held responsible for prescribing the wrong medication?
+Don't become a doctor.
+The point is that when a person decides to engage in activities where their advice or help has the potential to badly harm someone else or their interests (being a stock broker, a massage therapist, or lawyer, to cite just a few examples), society rightfully holds you to a higher standard than the reasonable person standard.
+This is true of all businesses to some extent, but it's especially true of businesses that you can only engage in based on licensure.

 Like it or not, when you get a license, you must adhere to all of the rules inherent in holding that license, and the people of your state, acting through their elected officials, have the right to decide what those rules are.

-For instance, lawyers can’t just show up at a funeral and hand out business cards (thank God).
+For instance, lawyers can't just show up at a funeral and hand out business cards (thank God).
 Why?
 Because when we obtain our licenses, we agree to forgo certain activities that the people of the state who issue our license deem inappropriate.
-This even extends to certain “sacred” rights.
+This even extends to certain "sacred" rights.
 For instance, by becoming a lawyer, you waive some part of your freedom of speech that is guaranteed by the First Amendment.
-The government requires lawyers to stifle their speech all of the time, yet it’s not a constitutional violation for them to do so (under most circumstances).
+The government requires lawyers to stifle their speech in many instances, yet it's not a constitutional violation for them to do so (under most circumstances).

 But why isn't it a constitutional violation for the government to require lawyers not to disclose client info, or for state lawmakers to pass laws which forbid lawyers from engaging in certain predatory advertising techniques that would be perfectly acceptable for any other business to engage in?
 The answer is that there is no inherent right to practice law, so when a person becomes a lawyer and gets their law license, they are voluntarily giving up certain rights.
 Are a lawyer's constitutional rights not important?
 Of course they are.
 They're just less important than the rights of his clients to have their confidential information keep secret, or for the public to avoid harassment by a lawyer who would be inclined to show up uninvited to a funeral.

 Folks, the same thing applies to bars.
-Just like there is no natural right to charge people for legal or medical advice (and you must instead prove your competency and be granted special permission by the state to do so), neither is there a natural right to sell alcohol.
-Lawyers often refer to liquor licenses as “shall-issue” licenses, meaning that issuing them is discretionary and requires the license holder to jump through all of the hoops the state deems reasonably appropriate.
+Just as there is no natural right to charge people for legal or medical advice (and you must instead prove your competency and be granted special permission by the state to do so), neither is there a natural right to sell alcohol.
+Lawyers often refer to liquor licenses as shall-issue licenses, meaning that issuing them is discretionary and requires the license holder to jump through all of the hoops the people of a state, through their legislature, have deemed reasonably appropriate.

-As you can see, there is a clear legal basis for holding certain licensed professionals accountable in ways that normal people and most businesses are not held accountable.
-This is usually proportionate to how bad things can be if said professional does their job incorrectly.
-Surely, we can all agree that when a bar tender does their job the wrong way, the general public is put at risk.
+As you can see, there is a clear legal basis for holding certain licensed professionals accountable in ways that normal people and non-licensed businesses are not held accountable.
+This accountability is generally proportionate to how bad things can be if said professional does their job incorrectly.
+Surely, we can all agree that when a bartender is careless in performing their professional duties by over-serving a patron, the general public is put at risk.

 A Brief Explanation of Dram Shop Law

-In fact, suing bars in most states that allow it isn’t something that is done based on abstract legal theory.
-On the contrary, most states that say bars should be held accountable do so because lawmakers got together and specifically passed laws that allow people injured by drunk drivers (and other injuries stemming from intoxication) to sue bars.
-Such laws are known as “dram shop laws.”
+In fact, suing bars (in states that allow such lawsuits) isn't something based on abstract legal theory.
+On the contrary, most states that say bars should be held accountable do so because lawmakers got together and specifically passed laws that allow people injured as a consequence of unlawful alcohol service to sue bars.
+Such laws are known as "dram shop laws."

-Take Texas’ dram shop laws as an example.
-In 1987, Texas legislators convened and decided that from that point on, bars (and other licensed providers of alcohol) ought to be required to serve alcohol in a certain way.
+Take Texas' dram shop laws as an example.
+In 1987, Texas legislators convened and decided that from that point on, bars (and other licensed providers of alcohol) ought to be required to serve alcohol in a responsible fashion.
 In fact, they felt so strongly about it that they decided there would be consequences for licensed providers that broke the rules.
-Here’s the statute:
+Here's the statute: